adams85/common/README.md

 Level order traversal: 0, 1, 2, 3, 4, 5, 6
 ```

-Please note that the DFS traversals (pre-order, post-order) visit children in right-to-left order for performance reasons.
+Please note that heap-based DFS (pre-order, post-order) traversals visit children in right-to-left order for performance reasons.
 If you need left-to-right order, you need to change the children selector to enumerate them in reverse order.

 There are further methods in the class at your service:
 * `Ancestors`, which traverses the tree towards the root,